grnet/gnt-networking/docs/index.rst

 The IPv6 setup is pretty similar but instead of proxy ARP we have proxy NDP and RS and NS coming from TAP are served by nfdhpcd.
-RA contain network's prefix and has M flag unset in order the VM to obtain its IP6 via SLAAC and O flag set to obtain static info (nameservers, domain search list) via DHCPv6 (also served by nfdhcpd).
+RA contain network's prefix and have M flag unset in order the VM to obtain its IP6 via SLAAC, and O flag set to obtain static info (nameservers, domain search list) via DHCPv6 (also served by nfdhcpd).

-Again the VM sees on its link local only TAP which is supposed to be the Router.
-The host does proxy for IP6 ``ip -6 neigh add EUI64 dev DEV``.
+Again the VM sees only the TAP interface as Router and Neighbor on its link local space.
+The host must proxy the VM's IPv6
+``ip -6 neigh add EUI64 dev DEV``.

 When an interface gets up inside a host we should invalidate all entries related to its IP among other nodes and the router.
 For proxy ARP we do